Blue Peter: 1970–1999

-In October 1998, Richard Bacon was sacked, following reports in News of the World that he had taken cocaine.
-This incident followed shortly after the show's 40th anniversary, when previous presenters returned for a special programme.
-Those returning included Leila Williams, Valerie Singleton, John Noakes, Peter Purves, Diane Louise Jordan, Anthea Turner, John Leslie, Tim Vincent, Yvette Fielding, Caron Keating, Mark Curry, Janet Ellis, Peter Duncan, Sarah Greene, Tina Heath, Simon Groom and Christopher Wenner.
+In October 1998, Richard Bacon was dismissed, following reports in the News of the World that he had taken cocaine.
+This incident followed shortly after the show's 40th anniversary, when many previous presenters returned for a special programme.
 Steve Hocking then replaced Macfarlane as editor, at what was regarded as a difficult period for the programme.
 He introduced a further re-arrangement of the theme tune and a new graphics package in September 1999.

 2000–2010

 The 2000s began with the opening of two previously buried time capsules.
 Former presenters including Singleton, Purves and Noakes were invited back to assist, and the programme also looked at life in the 1970s when the first capsule was buried.
 With Hill's departure and replacement by Liz Barker in 2000, the new team of herself, Konnie Huq, Simon Thomas, and Matt Baker were consistent for the next few years.
 The Friday edition, as in the previous decade, featured games, competitions and celebrities, but additionally there was a drama series, The Quest, which featured cameos of many former presenters.

 It was at this time that the new Head of the BBC Children's Department, Nigel Pickard, asked for Blue Peter to be broadcast all year round.
 This was achieved by having two editions per week instead of three during the summer months, and using pre-recorded material.
 The early 2000s also introduced Christmas productions, in which the presenters took part.
 In 2003, Richard Marson became the new editor, and his first tasks included changing the output of Blue Peter on the digital CBBC.
 The first year of the channel's launch consisted of repeated editions, plus spin-off series Blue Peter Unleashed and Blue Peter Flies the World.
 This new arrangement involved a complex schedule of live programmes and pre-recorded material, being broadcast on BBC One and CBBC.
 Marson also introduced a brand new set, graphics and music.